7snovic/extSkel/README.md

 ## extSkel

-a Modern alternative way to generate PHP Extension skeleton.
+a modern alternative way to generate PHP Extension skeleton.
 **Remember**, *it's just a skeleton generator, it will not write an entire PHP extension for you.*